watbulb/FireHawk/Home.md

 The format of the _installer&#8209;config.txt_ file and the current defaults:

-    preset=server
+    preset=server # Do not change
-    packages= # comma separated list of extra packages mirror=http://mirrordirector.raspbian.org/raspbian/
+    packages= # Comma separated list of extra packages mirror=http://mirrordirector.raspbian.org/raspbian/
-    release=jessie
+    release=jessie # Release version
-    hostname=pi
+    hostname=firepick # System hostname
-    boot_volume_label= # Sets the volume name of the boot partition.
+    boot_volume_label=FireHawk # Sets the volume name of the boot partition.
 The volume name can be up to 11 characters long.
 The label is used by most OSes (Windows, Mac OSX and Linux) to identify the SD-card on the desktop and can be useful when using multiple SD-cards. domainname=
-    rootpw=raspbian
-    root_ssh_pubkey= # public SSH key for root; on Debian "jessie" the SSH password login will be disabled for root if set; the public SSH key must be on a single line, enclosed in quotes disable_root= # set to 1 to disable root login (and password) altogether username= # username of the user to create userpw= # password to use for created user user_ssh_pubkey= # public SSH key for created user; the public SSH key must be on a single line, enclosed in quotes user_is_admin= # set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline=
+    rootpw= # Set root user password if used root_ssh_pubkey= # public SSH key for root; on Debian "jessie" the SSH password login will be disabled for root if set; the public SSH key must be on a single line, enclosed in quotes disable_root=1 # set to 1 to disable root login (and password) altogether username=fireuser # Do not change
+    userpw=firehawk # Password to use for created user user_ssh_pubkey= # Public SSH key for created user; the public SSH key must be on a single line, enclosed in quotes user_is_admin=1 # Set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline= # Cdebootstrap extra parameters
-    bootsize=+128M # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) rootsize=     # / partition size in megabytes, provide it in the form '+<number>M' (without quotes), leave empty to use all free space timeserver=time.nist.gov
+    bootsize=+96M # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) rootsize=     # / partition size in megabytes, provide it in the form '+<number>M' (without quotes), leave empty to use all free space timeserver=time.nist.gov
-    timezone=Etc/UTC # set to desired timezone (e.g. Europe/Ljubljana)
+    timezone=Etc/UTC # set to desired timezone (e.g. America/Edmonton)
-    locales=  # a space delimited list of locales that will be generated during install (e.g. "en_US.UTF-8 nl_NL sl_SI.UTF-8") system_default_locale= # the default system locale to set (using the LANG environment variable) ifname=eth0
+    locales=  # A space delimited list of locales that will be generated during install (e.g. "en_US.UTF-8 nl_NL sl_SI.UTF-8") system_default_locale=en_CA.UTF-8 # The default system locale to set (using the LANG environment variable) ifname=eth0 # Interface name to use for network connection ip_addr=dhcp # Set ip lease request to either dhcp or static ip.
+If static type in desired ip here. ip_netmask=0.0.0.0
-    ip_addr=dhcp
-    ip_netmask=0.0.0.0
     ip_broadcast=0.0.0.0
     ip_gateway=0.0.0.0
     ip_nameservers=
-    drivers_to_load=
-    online_config= # URL to extra config that will be executed after installer-config.txt usbroot= # set to 1 to install to first USB disk cmdline="dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 elevator=deadline"
+    drivers_to_load= # Extra kernel modules to load online_config= # URL to extra config that will be executed after installer-config.txt usbroot= # Set to 1 to install to first USB disk cmdline="dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 elevator=deadline"
     rootfstype=ext4
     rootfs_mkfs_options=